 What proportion of the fees will my bursary cover?

-Bursary amounts vary from 10% to 100% of tuition fees, and some awards may also contribute towards additional costs such as uniform and mandatory curriculum trips.
+Bursary amounts vary from 10% to 100% of tuition fees.
+It is unlikely that a bursary will contribute towards additional costs such as uniform, lunches, trips, etc.

 How many bursaries are available each year?